yuyulovestudy/yuyulovestudy/README.md

 - 👋 Hi, I’m @yuyulovestudy
-- 👀 I’m interested in python
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning nodejs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me qq：2396877472